Robert Elmer Kleason: Texas

 Upon arrival in Austin, Texas, Kleasen made a multitude of wild claims to his acquaintances, most notably that he was a Korean War veteran and former CIA operative.
 He also used several aliases, at least one of which has been speculated to have been a dissociated personality.

 Kleasen was baptized into a local congregation of the Church of Jesus Christ of Latter-day Saints.
-In December 1973, he was arrested for rustling bison and became angered when the church did not send a lawyer to get him out of jail.
+In December 1973, he was arrested for theft of bison, becoming angered when the church did not send a lawyer to get him out of jail.
 After his release, members of Kleasen's church became increasingly uneasy with his behavior.
-Two Mormon missionaries, Gary Darley (20) and Mark Fisher (19), routinely visited Kleasen, who lived in a trailer behind a taxidermist's shop in Oak Hill, on Austin's southwestern outskirts.
-Despite being warned by their bishop to stop their visits due to Kleasen's behavior, Darley and Fisher decided to see Kleasen one final time.
+Two Mormon missionaries, Gary Darley (20) of Simi Valley, California, and Mark Fischer (19) of Milwaukee, Wisconsin, routinely visited Kleasen, who lived in a trailer behind a taxidermist's shop in Oak Hill, on Austin's southwestern outskirts.
+Despite being warned by Kleasen's bishop to stop their visits due to Kleasen's behavior, Darley and Fischer decided to see him one final time.

-On October 28, 1974, Darley and Fisher disappeared in Oak Hill.
+On October 28, 1974, Darley and Fischer disappeared in Oak Hill.
 Police investigation of the disappearance led to the scenario that the missionaries were shot dead after having agreed to meet Kleasen for dinner.
-Police discovered Fisher's bloody watch and bullet-punctured name tag in Kleasen's trailer but bodies never were found.
+Police discovered Fischer's bloody watch and bullet-punctured name tag in Kleasen's trailer but bodies never were found.
 Investigators also discovered blood and tissue on a bandsaw in the taxidermy shop where Kleasen worked.
 Prosecutors at Kleasen's 1975 murder trial alleged he dismembered the victims and buried the remains.
 Kleasen was believed to have held a grudge against the LDS Church after he felt church members did not support him during a poaching trial.

 Kleasen was convicted and sentenced to death.
-But in 1977, after two years on Texas' death row, an appeals court overturned Kleasen's conviction.
-The appeals court ruled that the search warrant for his home was improper and that key evidence should have been excluded.
+In 1977, after two years on the Texas death row, an appeals court overturned Kleasen's conviction, ruling that the search warrant for his home was improper and that key evidence should have been excluded.
 Authorities opted to not retry Kleasen.